Georg Volkert

 Georg "Schorsch" Volkert (28 November 1945 – 16 August 2020) was a German professional footballer.
 He played in 410 games in Bundesliga and scored 125 goals.
 He was also under contract in Switzerland, playing for FC Zürich.

 A forward, Volkert won 12 caps for West Germany between 1968 and 1977.
 He scored two goals in his debut.

+Volkert began playing club football with local side SpVgg Ansbach.
+In 1963, he was transferred to Bundesliga side 1.
+FC Nürnberg, where Volkert formed an effective attacking trio with Zvezdan Čebinac and Franz Brungs.
+Volkert helped Nurnberg win the 1967–68 Bundesliga.